 The allowance for doubtful accounts was determined based on consideration of trends in actual and forecasted credit quality of clients, including delinquency and payment history, type of client, such as a government agency or commercial sector client, and general economic conditions and particular industry conditions that may affect a client's ability to pay.
-COVID-19 Impacts: We have not seen and do not expect there to be a risk of non-payment from either our government agency or commercial customers.
-We have experienced payment delays due to administrative limitations from both types of customers.
+We have not seen and do not expect there to be a risk of non-payment from either our government agency or commercial customers related to COVID-19 impacts; however, we have experienced payment delays due to administrative limitations from both types of customers.